 This immaturity challenge is further compounded by the very nature of packaged technology solutions.
 As Bob Jandro, CEO and President of Nsite advises, “The problem with BPM software in today’s world, however, is the problem with packaged software in general: high upfront license fees; protracted, expensive implementations; ROI promises that can take years to fulfill; and difficulty responding to change on an ongoing basis.”

-Landmine # 4: Thinking that Industry Analysts Are Objective
+4 – Thinking That Industry Analysts Are Objective

 Executives must be mindful that ABS (Analyst Bias Syndrome) is rampant in the technology space.
 It’s difficult to discern fact from promotion, vested interests abound and objective analysis is scarce.
 Gartner Group positions BPM vendors based on breadth of function and ability to deliver, and ranks them in their Magic Quadrant to assist their clients in making technology decisions.
 However, the technology vendors themselves are Gartner clients, so there are obvious biases on to promote the use of advanced technology solutions.
 Forrester Research ranks the BPM Top 10 on design, automation, and human workflow and also sells reports and research services similar to Gartner’s, to both business clients and technology vendors.